-BGSP is unique among both psychoanalytic training institutes and graduate schools in offering regionally accredited degrees in psychoanalysis, culminating in the Doctor of Psychoanalysis degree (Psya.D.).
-This program combines full training to become a psychoanalyst with academic and research studies leading to the doctorate.
-Psychoanalysts who have already been certified but would like to pursue the doctorate may apply for the Low-Residency, Accelerated Track of the Psya.D.
-Program.
+BGSP is unique among both psychoanalytic training institutes and graduate schools in offering the Doctor of Psychoanalysis degree (Psya.D.).
+This post-master's program combines full training to become a psychoanalyst with academic and research studies leading to the doctorate.
+Tailored to take into account your prior education and training, the program fosters a high level of emotional attunement, attainable only through the combination of seminars, self-examination in the training analysis, and intensive clinical supervision (all hallmarks of BGSP's integrative approach to learning).